 2. Samuel Herd, member of the Governing Body of Jehovah's Witnesses, says women have smaller brains and because of this, her role is one of subjection and submissiveness to the man.

 3. Men are not treated as equals either.
-According to the Watchtower's official and secret rule book, Shepherd the Flock of God, only Elders get to read the official rule book.
-Jehovah's Witnesses are ranked based on their loyalty and service to the Watchtower.
+According to the organization's official and secret rule book, Shepherd the Flock of God, only Elders get to read the official rule book.
+Jehovah's Witnesses are ranked based on their loyalty and service to the organization.
 The rank from top to bottom for all JW's is this.
 Governing Body, Elders, Ministerial Servants, active JW's, spiritually weak JW's, marked JW's, disassociated, and disfellowshipped JW's.